-Business insurances such as professional indemnity insurance can be claimed.
-Business mileage Business mileage can be claimed at the following rates where you use your personal vehicle for business travel:
+Business insurance such as professional indemnity insurance can be claimed.
+Business mileage can be claimed at the following rates when you use your personal vehicle for business travel:

-Business mileage can be claimed at the following rates where you use your personal vehicle for business travel.
+Business mileage can be claimed at the following rates when you use your personal vehicle for business travel.

-Please note that the mileage allowance is set by HMRC and is intended to cover the costs of fuel, wear, tear, vehicle tax and insurance costs.
+Please note that the mileage allowance is set by HMRC and is intended to cover the costs of fuel, wear and tear, vehicle tax, and insurance costs.